-A classic salad from Sicily, this Blood Orange Salad is a refreshing, mid-winter salad made with chilled blood orange slices, red onion, salt, black pepper and a little drizzle of olive oil.
+A classic salad from Sicily, this Blood Orange Salad is a refreshing, winter salad made with chilled blood orange slices, slivers of red onion, salt, black pepper and a little drizzle of olive oil.
 Simplistic, healthy and quick, all add up to a yes on busy weeknights.
 Plus they’re only in season from December through April!

 Well it does not get any simpler.
 Peel and slice the oranges.
 Arrange them flat or overlapping on a plate and sprinkle on super thin sliced red onion, salt and black pepper.
 A drizzle of olive oil and you’re ready to serve!